• https://twitter.com/escalatedispute

 We look at all types of disputes and currently have around 150 live cases on the go.
 So far our unique, disruptive model is helping clients to recover around £100 million in cash that is otherwise tied up in disputes, and we’re determined to make the litigation industry work better and more effectively for SMEs.

 Please feel free to get in touch with us regarding commercial disputes, late payments and bad debt, and we’ll do our best to help.
+Or view our FAQ page to see answers to the most common questions that we’re asked.

 < News & Views